wordpress-static/site-generator/index.md

 Also make sure to set up GitHub pages from the `gh-pages` branch at Setting > Pages (set "source" to "Deploy from a branch" and set "branch" to `gh-pages`).

 That's it.
 Your static WordPress site now lives at `https://[username].github.io/[repo]/`!
 It's possible to configure a custom domain at Setting > Pages.

+## HTML and Blocks

+Yes!
+It will soon also allow `.html` files in addition to `.md` files in case you wish to write HTML or WordPress blocks.

+## Themes?
+Plugins?

+Yes!
+Working on it.

+## What if I don't like Markdown?

+It will be possible at some point to edit content directly in WordPress, which can then be stored as HTML files in the filesystem.